nicocouz/Bookmarklet/README.md

 ***This is a beta test, the bookmarklet might inherit from the CSS website you test it with, but technically it works!***

-> Contact me if brakes on a site : nicolas.cousin@commandersact.com
+> Contact me if it is broken on a site : nicolas.cousin@commandersact.com

 <br>